inconsistent-dg/AC-Modding/ACNH/mods/editing_textures.md

 # Grass Scheme

 All of the seasonal grass colors are stored in a texture named `mGrass_Grd`.
-The vertical axis represents the different seasons, starting from January.
+The vertical axis represents the different seasons, starting from January 1st at the top edge.

 Below is the default texture used by the game for grass mapping:

 <p align="center">
   <img src="../../assets/images/NH/mods/textures/mGrass_Grd.png" alt="mGrass_Grd"/>
 </p>

-And this shows how the colours in the texture are mapped in game:
+And this shows how the colors in the texture are mapped in-game:

 <p align="center">
   <img src="../../assets/images/NH/mods/textures/mGrass_Grd_Edit.png" alt="mGrass_Grd Edited to highlight used colours"/>